y0h3r/drag-and-drop-fe/README.md

 Ensure the backend is running before starting the frontend application.

+## Limitations and Future Improvements

+Due to time constraints, the following aspects of the project were not fully implemented or optimized:

+- **State Management**: The current state management approach is not ideal and could be improved for better scalability and maintainability.
+- **Service Layer**: The service layer lacks proper abstraction and could benefit from a more structured implementation.
+- **Component Logic**: Some components contain business logic, making them less reusable and harder to test.
+- **Unit Testing**: No unit tests were implemented, which limits the ability to ensure code reliability and prevent regressions.
+- **Authentication**: The application does not include any form of authentication.
+- **Environment Variables**: Support for environment variables was not added, which would improve configuration management.
+- **Custom Hooks**: The project could benefit from custom hooks to encapsulate and reuse logic across components.

+These improvements are planned for future iterations to enhance the overall quality and maintainability of the application.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.